-City cars are designed to take up as little space on the road as possible while being usefully practical - as well as, of course, being cheap to lease and to run.
-Those defining characteristics mean it's actually pretty difficult to build a really good city car and keep it well-priced.
-And for a long time, most 'runabouts' were less-than-sparkling: heavily compromised, cramped, cheap, noisy... just not that much fun to live with.
+But those defining characteristics mean it's actually pretty difficult to build a really good small car and keep it well-priced.
+For a long time, most 'runabouts' were less-than-sparkling: heavily compromised, cramped, cheap, noisy... just not that much fun to live with.

-Now though, the city car class is genuinely one of the most exciting.
-Manufacturers are making massive strides in the sector, including making fully electric and even SUV-shaped models.
-And there's nothing quite like driving a proper good small car – a small car that exceeds your expectations with excellent interior space, quiet motorway refinement and delightful cabin design.
+And there's nothing quite like driving a really good small car – a vehicle that exceeds your expectations with excellent interior space, quiet motorway refinement and delightful cabin design.
 So, here are ten small cars that have those qualities.

 1. Fiat 500 | 500 Electric